hariprasadr92/hello-liquibase/README.md

 -  	Set path if you are in a windows machine (to the extracted location ) For ex.
 C:\liquibase-3.8.9

-## Verifying the installation

-From cmd or powershell , do a'liquibase' command from any directory and it should work.
+From cmd or powershell , do a'liquibase' command from any directory to check if installtion is successful.

 # Info about the repo